Western Wealth Management, LLC

-Western Wealth Management is a fee-based firm with more than $1.12 billion in assets under management.
-WWM is a full-service financial advisor, offering wealth management and financial planning to clients in various financial situations.
+Though recently established in 2016, Western Wealth Management (WWM) has already secured more than 7,700 client accounts.
+WWM is a fee-based firm with more than $1.4 billion in assets under management.
+The firm is a full-service financial advisor, offering wealth management and financial planning to clients in various financial situations.

 Though Western Wealth Management is not a broker-dealer itself, many of its investment advisors are registered with LPL, a broker-dealer.
 This means that the advisors can make investment recommendations and complete the transactions for you.
 As a result, you’ll be paying them a commission -- a conflict of interest explained in full below.